DavidTPate/pendragon/README.md

 critical success before King Arthur and the assembled court might gain as much as 100 points.

 ### Fashion (Non-Knightly)
-This skill dictates a lady’s sense of fashion, of knowing what is in style and what is not.
+This skill dictates a lady's sense of fashion, of knowing what is in style and what is not.
 It dictates her mastery of what to wear, how to wear it, and how to be creative in setting new fashions.
 Generally, the queen sets fashion (or rather, her ladies-in-waiting do), though outside sources may also have some influence — "Spanish dresses this year," and whatnot.
 Fashion expertise is yet another way for a young woman to get into a noble household.